deib-polimi/online-testing-augmented-simulator/documentation/ARTIFACT.md

 - **Python**: Version 3.8 or higher (tested with Python 3.10).
 - **Dependencies**: Listed in `requirements.txt` (install using `pip install -r requirements.txt`).

-> **Docker**: We do not recommend to use this artifact in a Docker environment since it requires NVIDIA Drivers and to redirect the X Server output for rendering simulations.
+> **Docker**: We do not recommend to use this artifact in a Docker environment since it requires NVIDIA Drivers and to redirect the X Server output for rendering driving simulations.

 **Quick Verification**
 1. **Clone the Repository**: